sts10/qr-forge/README.markdown

 ### Other solutions

-Know that [KeePassXC version 2.4.0 and above](https://keepassxc.org/) can generate TOTP QR codes (see [FAQ](https://keepassxc.org/docs/#faq-security-totp) and [relevant pull request](https://github.com/keepassxreboot/keepassxc/issues/1167)) and more. **If you can, I'd recommend using KeePassXC rather than this tool for managing your TOTP keys and QR codes.**
+Know that [KeePassXC version 2.4.0 and above](https://keepassxc.org/) can generate TOTP QR codes (see [FAQ](https://keepassxc.org/docs/#faq-security-totp) and [relevant pull request](https://github.com/keepassxreboot/keepassxc/issues/1167)) and more. **If you can, I'd recommend using the latest version of KeePassXC rather than this tool for managing your TOTP keys and QR codes.** KeePassXC [has now been audited](https://keepassxc.org/blog/2023-04-15-audit-report/), and it generally has a lot more eyes on its code.

 ## Installation/Setup